 Without Milne, Pooh, Piglet, Tigger and the rest of the gang would never have seen the light of day.
 In honor of Pooh's creator, let's take a look at five fascinating facts about the man behind the honey-loving bear.

-No, Milne didn't encounter a real bear, accompanied by a group of animal friends, wandering around the Hundred Acre Wood.
-But almost all of the characters in his books had real-life counterparts.
+Milne didn't encounter a real bear, accompanied by a group of animal friends, wandering around the Hundred Acre Wood, but almost all of the characters in his books had real-life counterparts.
 Christopher Robin, Pooh's human companion, was named after Milne's own son, Christopher Robin Milne (who was less than thrilled about his inescapable association with the popular books as he got older).
 Winnie the Pooh was Christopher's teddy bear.

 Christopher Milne also played with a stuffed piglet, a tiger, a pair of kangaroos and a downtrodden donkey (Owl and Rabbit were dreamt up solely for the books).
 And the Hundred Acre Wood closely resembles Ashdown Forest, where the Milnes had a nearby home.

 Today the original toys that inspired Milne (and his son) can still be seen at the New York Public Library.
 (All except Roo, that is—he was lost in the 1930s.)

 2. Milne wrote a lot more than 'Winnie-the-Pooh'

 Though he went to Cambridge to study mathematics, Milne began to focus on writing while still a student.
 After getting his degree in 1903, he pursued a career as a writer and was soon producing humorous pieces for the magazine Punch.
 Milne took on the duties of assistant editor at Punch in 1906.